olumidesan/scrabble/DevFlow.md

 ## Possible bugs
 - Update scoring to add other players' scores to the player's whose rack was emptied
 - In-rack drag on not turn
+- Track disconnections that happen outside of leave